 Event management is a growing area of work, practiced in diverse sectors and industries.
 Event managers are employed by business, government, education and not-for-profit organisations.
 This work is undertaken by staff working in marketing, public relations, fundraising, professional development, human resources, economic development, tourism, sport, community development and the arts.
 Event management work includes a range of team member, manager and consultancy roles.

-~ Waterfront (Geelong) students will be required to undertake some units of study via Cloud (online)
+~ Waterfront (Geelong) students will undertake these units of study at Waurn Ponds (Geelong).